Abandoned & Little-Known Airfields:

 The further you got from the hangars on the flightline the less the airplanes saw their owners.

+Some were in a sad state.
+Most were flyable.
 I arrived with a passion for aviation that has not diminished.”

-because a friend & I were the last pilots to solo from that airport.
+Tom Barney recalled, “Old Star was still open in the early 1970s; a friend & I were the last pilots to solo from that airport.

 Our instructor was Fred Lewis.
 I think we soloed in 1970 or 1971.”

-with a total of over 30 light aircraft visible on the field.
+An 8/7/71 aerial view showed Old Star Airport to be very well-used, with a total of over 30 light aircraft visible on the field.

 The airfield consisted of 2 grass runways.

-Lynn Gentzsch recalled, “When he [Johnny VanSant] sold out to the Oxford Valley Mall,
+Lynn Gentzsch recalled, “When he [Johnny VanSant] sold out to the Oxford Valley Mall, he opened VanSant Airport in Erwinna.”

 Old Star Airport evidently was closed at some point between 1971-73,

-as the 1973 USGS topo map showed that the Oxford Valley Mall had been built just north of the former Old Star Airport,
+and the 1973 USGS topo map showed that the Oxford Valley Mall had been built just north of the former Old Star Airport,

-which was no longer depicted at all.
+which was no longer depicted.

-A 1999 USGS aerial view of the site of the former Old Star Airport.
+The 1994 USGS aerial view showed the Oxford Valley Mall which had been built just north of the former Old Star Airport,

 Jay Cooke reported in 2001 that "The stone farm house used as an [airport] office is still there on a used car lot."